 The APLE Collective is a national collective of individuals who experience poverty.
 Working together with organisations that support us to take positive action to eradicate poverty.

-It’s APLE Month 2021!
-See what we are up to here:
+June 2021 was our first APLE Month!
+See what we got up to here:

 For more on our Digital Divide campaign: